eclufsc/ophidian/README.md

 cd test
 ./ophidian_tests
 ```
-> **ps.:** ophidian_tests needs to be executed from the test directory due to the inputfile's path being hardcoded.
+> **P.S.** ophidian_tests needs to be executed from the test directory due to the inputfile's path being hardcoded.

 ### Install Ophidian on system:
 If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#install-dependencies-on-system) first then run: